 This poster is printed on 80 lb. white silk paper.
 This gives it stability against creasing or denting while handling.
 It has a faint sheen to it, but it is not glossy.
-The guide is only available in 24 x 18 inches at this time, however it may be available in other sizes in the future.
+The guide is 24 x 18 inches.
 This guide features 81 of the likely color shades found in one’s collection.
 Each piece of glass shows the official color name next to the shard along with its rarity grading from 1-10.
 You will also find an “*” next to some shards denoting they are ultraviolet.
 These particular pieces are ultraviolet, but it is possible to find these colors without the shards having an ultraviolet hue.
 All the pieces of sea glass showcased in this guide are actual genuine pieces of sea glass that have been unaltered from my own collection.
 None of the colors have been created by any false means.
 All of the colors are true to the actual shades of sea glass.
 The pale pieces in the top right of the guide are very close to white, but have a small hint of color, which is best viewed under natural light.
 When using your guide to sort your collection, always use natural light.
 Using artificial light while viewing the guide will cause the color hues to appear differently.

 By default posters are not signed.
 I am always very flattered when someone requests theirs to be autographed by me and I am happy to do so.
 If you would like me to sign yours, please mention it in the comments section when checking out.

 The frame is for display purposes only and is not included in the product’s price.